BYLAWS of the League of Women Voters of Tompkins County

 Section 7.
 Shared Position.

-Every member of the Board has a vote, even if their position is a shared one.
+Every member of the board has one vote, even if their position is a shared position.

-The Board may appoint an executive committee consisting of no fewer than 5 members of the Board of whom no fewer than 3 are officers.
-The Executive Committee shall exercise such power and authority as may be delegated to it by the Board and shall report at the earliest opportunity on all actions taken by it between regular meetings of the Board.
-The Executive Committee may meet independently if necessary.
-Notes must be taken at any meeting.
+The board may appoint an executive committee consisting of no fewer than 3 members who are officers.
+The executive committee shall exercise such power and authority as may be delegated to it by the board and shall report at the earliest opportunity on all actions taken by it between regular meetings of the board.
+The executive committee may meet independently if necessary.

-The Board may appoint an advisory group.
-The Advisory Group, if constituted, shall be made up of knowledgeable, long-term members of the LWVTC, who are able to give historical context and advice on policy.
+The board may appoint an advisory group.
+The advisory group, if constituted, shall be made up of knowledgeable members of the LWVTC who are able to give historical context and advice on policy.

 Section 1.
 Fiscal Year.